milescjohnson/milescjohnson.github.io/index.md

 # Miles Johnson — Technical Writing Portfolio

-Welcome!
-I’m a technical writer and former software engineer with 10 years of experience creating clear, accessible documentation for engineers, designers, and technical stakeholders.

-This portfolio highlights sample projects that demonstrate my ability to write:

-- API references
-- How-to guides
-- Technical design documents
-- Troubleshooting guides
-- System architecture explanations
+Over the course of 10 years as a backend engineer I have written, and read, a lot of technical documents.
+I have learned to appreciate how powerful great documentation is, and how miserable it is working with poor documentation.
+I take pride in creating clear, accessible, and useful resources for both technical and non-technical audiences.

+Here are a few sample projects to demonstrate documentation style and skills:

 ## Portfolio